Legal

 8. How Long We Keep Your Data

-Photographs (digital files): 4 months from completion of your order, then archived or securely deleted unless you request extended storage.
-Extended storage is available on request — please contact us to discuss.
+Purchased photographs (digital files): 4 months from completion of your order, then securely deleted, unless you arrange extended storage with us or have given consent for marketing use.

 Call recordings: 12 months from the date of recording, or until resolution of any ongoing dispute, whichever is later.

-Order records and contracts: 6 years from the date of your last transaction.
-This aligns with the limitation period for contractual claims under English law.
+Order records and contracts: 6 years from the date of your last transaction, in line with the limitation period for contractual claims under English law.

-Payment records: 6 years from the date of transaction, as required for tax and accounting obligations under HMRC regulations.
+Payment records: 6 years from the date of transaction, as required for tax and accounting obligations.

-Marketing consent records: Until you withdraw consent or unsubscribe, plus 12 months to maintain a suppression list to ensure we do not contact you again.
+Marketing consent records: Until you withdraw consent or unsubscribe, plus 12 months to maintain a suppression list so we do not contact you again.

 Gallery access and download logs: 12 months from the date of gallery expiry.